 There are no public recreational facilities within the study area.
 However, there are several recreational facilities within private resorts and golf courses, and athletic fields adjacent to Horizon High School.
-These facilities are not anticipated to be impacted.
+These facilities are not anticipated to experience direct impacts from the project.